Yogesh-hastree/MyPackage/README.md

 # MyPackage

 ## Installation
-To install this package, import 'url here' in SwiftPackageManager.
+To install this package, import 'https://github.com/Yogesh-hastree/MyPackage.git' in SwiftPackageManager.